A hand holding a rosary, with the miraculous medal on show

-It depends how you look at it.
+It depends how you look at this

 For the 5 Meditations, therefore, that’s a total of 5 Our Fathers, 50 Hail Marys and 5 Glory Bes.
 That’s one Rosary.
 The Church recommends merely one Rosary a day.